docker/docs/datacenter/dtr/2.1/guides/user-management/create-and-manage-orgs.md

 ---
+description: Learn how to set up organizations to enforce security in Docker Trusted Registry.
+keywords: docker, registry, security, permissions, organizations
 title: Create and manage organizations
-description: Learn how to set up organizations to enforce security in Docker Trusted Registry.
-keywords:
-- docker, registry, security, permissions, organizations
 ---

 When a user creates a repository, only that user has permissions to make changes